A young woman with long dark hair sitting on outdoor concrete steps, wearing an orange sweater, looking contemplative.

 Moving Toward Greater Clarity and Balance

-Therapy is not about changing who you are.
-It is about helping you better understand yourself and develop tools that allow you to live a life that magnifies your values and supports movement toward your personal goals.
+It is a process of deepening self-understanding and intentionally developing tools that allow you to live a life that both magnifies your values and supports movement toward your personal goals.

 Taking the First Step